-Short version: Till Westermayer (born 1975) is a sociologist (M.A., 2001, Albert-Ludwigs-University, Freiburg) and political activist with the German Green Party, Bündnis 90/Die Grünen (as speaker of the Federal Working Group on Science, Technology and Higher education policies and as delegate for Baden-Württemberg for the federal Länderrat party convention).
-Since September 2011 he works as »parliamentary advisor« for Bündnis 90/Die Grünen in the Baden-Württemberg state parliament.
-His responsibilities include the fields of science and resarch policy, media policy and internet policy.
+Short version: Till Westermayer (born 1975) is a sociologist (M.A., 2001, Albert-Ludwigs-University, Freiburg) and political activist with the German Green Party, Bündnis 90/Die Grünen (e.g. as speaker of the Federal Working Group on Science, Technology and Higher education policies from 2007 to 2019, and since 2021 as co-chair of the local party in Gundelfingen).
+Since September 2011 he works as „Parliamentary Advisor“ for Bündnis 90/Die Grünen in the Baden-Württemberg state parliament.
+Until December 2018, his responsibilities included the fields of science and resarch policy, higher education, arts and culture, media and internet policy.
+Since January 2019 he is the Parliamentary Advisor for Strategy and Fundamental issues for the parliamentary party in Baden-Württemberg.

 * * *